IamInvictus-Jai/Chat-Magic-V-2/README.md

 > + Interactive UI: eye catchy ui design to enhance user experiences.
 > + Voice Typing: users can type just by speaking (using microsoft speech to text api) *use chrome or edge browser for best experience.
 > + Multiple rooms: Allows users to create and join different chat rooms, facilitating discussions on various topics.
-> + User Presence Indicators: Displays indicators to show when users are online or typing messages in real-time.
+> + User Presence Indicators: Displays indicators to show when users are online or left the chat in real-time.

 ## **Technologies Used**
 > + Built using HTML, CSS and JS.